hy2yang/SecretPages/README.md

 Dec 9th 2017, refactored data entity (thus changes all over the project), update to jackson from jsonlib

 Dec 10th 2017, paging, ui, concepts about index page

+Dec 11th-12th, fix bug in paging, implement dynamic-table functions of add, delete and list